-As a result of being able to invest all of our assets in the securities of a small number of issuers, we are classified as a non-diversified company.
+As a result of our assets being invested in the securities of a small number of issuers, we are classified as a non-diversified company.
 We may be more vulnerable to events affecting a single issuer or industry and therefore subject to greater volatility than a company whose investments are more broadly diversified.
-Accordingly, an investment in our common stock may present greater risk to you than an investment in a more diversified company.
+Accordingly, an investment in our common stock may present greater risk to you than an investment in a diversified company.

-We may be obligated to pay substantial amounts under our profit sharing plan.
+We may be obligated to pay substantial amounts under our profit-sharing plan. $% \label{eq:control_point} % \label{eq:control_po$

 Our employee profit-sharing plan requires us to distribute to our officers and employees 20 percent of any net after-tax realized income as reflected on our consolidated statements of operations for that year, less any non-qualifying gain.
-These distributions may have a significant effect on the amount of direct distributions in the form of cash dividends, or indirect distributions in the form of tax credits, if any, made to our shareholders.
+Payments may be made under our profit-sharing plan in a particular year, even if we have incurred losses in previous years.
+These distributions reduce funds available for investment and may have a significant effect on the amount of direct distributions in the form of cash dividends, or indirect distributions in the form of tax credits, if any, made to our shareholders.

-Approximately 32 percent of the net asset value attributable to our venture capital investment portfolio, or 15 percent of our net asset value, as of March 31, 2005, is concentrated in one company, NeuroMetrix, Inc., which is not a tiny technology company.
+Although we have specialized in tiny technology since 2001, as of June 30, 2005, approximately 50 percent of the net asset value attributable to our venture capital investment portfolio, or 29 percent of our net asset value, is concentrated in one company, NeuroMetrix, Inc. We initially invested in 1996 as a seed investor in NeuroMetrix, Inc., which is not a tiny technology company.

-At March 31, 2005, we valued our investment in NeuroMetrix, Inc., which had an historical cost to us of \$4,411,373 and is not a tiny technology company, at \$10,863,793, or 32.2 percent of the net asset value attributable to our venture capital investment portfolio, or 15.0 percent of our net asset value.
-NeuroMetrix is publicly traded on the Nasdaq National Market and is thinly traded.
-Any downturn in the business outlook of NeuroMetrix or any failure of the products of NeuroMetrix to receive widespread acceptance in the marketplace would have a significant effect on our specific investment in NeuroMetrix and on the overall value of our portfolio, and could have a significant adverse effect on the value of our common stock.
+At June 30, 2005, we valued our investment in NeuroMetrix, Inc. ("NeuroMetrix"), which had a historical cost to us of \$4,411,374, at \$22,785,527, or 50.2 percent of the net asset value attributable to our venture capital investment portfolio, or 28.7 percent of our net asset value.
+We made our initial investment as a seed investor in NeuroMetrix in 1996, prior to 2001 when we began our focus on tiny technology. is a non-tiny technology company.
+It is publicly traded on the Nasdaq National Market and is often thinly traded.
+Any downturn in the market price of NeuroMetrix's stock or its business outlook, in general, or any failure of its products to receive widespread acceptance in the marketplace, would have a significant effect on our specific investment in NeuroMetrix, Inc., and on the overall value of our portfolio.